 1. The election returns from a municipal election must be filed with the City Clerk, who shall immediately place the returns in a safe or vault.
 No person may handle, inspect or in any manner interfere with the returns until the returns are canvassed by the City Council.

-2. The City Council shall meet within 6 working days after an election and canvass the returns and declare the result.
+2. The City Council shall meet within the time set forth in NRS 293C.387 after an election and canvass the returns and declare the result.
 The election returns must be sealed and kept by the City Clerk for 2 years, and no person may have access thereto except on order of a court of competent jurisdiction or by order of the City Council.